better-wao/recall-website/README.md

-# Recall — Coming Soon
+# Recall — Coming Soon.

 A teaser landing page for Recall.
 Sky-blue background with drifting clouds, centered wordmark, "Coming your way soon." tagline in Inter Bold 68px.